jkotan/nexdatas.tools/doc/nxscollect.rst

-                        if it is set the old file is not copied into a file with .__nxscollect__old__* extension --test                execute in the test mode
-  --pni                 use pni module as a nexus reader/writer --h5py                use h5py module as a nexus reader/writer --h5cpp               use h5cpp module as a nexus reader/writer
+                        if it is set the old file is not copied into a file with .__nxscollect__old__* extension --test                execute in the test mode --h5py                use h5py module as a nexus reader/writer --h5cpp               use h5cpp module as a nexus reader/writer